hsumudupriya/heartpace-basic-e-signature-api/README.md

 ## About

-This Laravel application is developed by [Hasanta Sumudupriya](https://www.linkedin.com/in/hsumudupriya) as a technical task for Heartpace.
-The objective of the application is to provide a basic e-signature API that allows users to e-sign documents.
+The objective of this application is to provide a basic e-signature API that allows users to e-sign documents.

 ## System requirements